Drugs and getting into trouble with the law

 Pregnancy and parenthood were described as powerful reasons to cut down on alcohol.

-Both Steph and Chloe had grown up with a parent with an addiction and were very aware of the damage this can do in a family.
-Chloe’s father drank and she didn’t want to be ‘hypocritical’ and be like him.
+Steph grew up with a parent with an addiction and was very aware of the damage this can do in a family.
 Stephanie, whose mother was addicted to heroin, reflected that you ‘put people second best when you let an addiction take over’.

 Pregnant women are advised to have a good diet, take regular gentle exercise and not to drink alcohol, smoke or take drugs.
 Stephanie said she wouldn’t drink in pregnancy.
 Because her mother is a midwife, Jen is aware that drinking, smoking and taking drugs when pregnant is risky for the baby, especially in the first 3 months.
 Jen is not in a rush to get pregnant because she says she’s ‘not at the place where I’d give up my red wine yet’.